SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

   GPIOR1 |= (1 << 0);
   reti();
 }
+/* The same interrupt without these (neither the ISR_NAKED nor the reti() ie, a normal interrupt),
+ * would take an extra 11 clock cycles to run, and take up an extra 16 bytes of flash.
+That
+ * usually isn't worth using a naked ISR.
+When you're on a 2k chip and the code overflows the flash
+ * by less than 16 bytes, it matters a great deal.
+Similarly in cases where performance is of utmost
+ * importance can demand this, recall that an interrupt takes around 5 to 6 clocks to get to, and 4
+ * to get back from, so if simply setting a flag is all you need to do, it wil halve the tiem it
+ * spends doing the interrupt-related things.
+Such cases are rare indeed, but they do exist.
+ * If you needed an interrupt that could run whie you were outputting data to a string of
+ * neopixel type LEDs, for example, that would be possible using only a slightly modified
+ * version of the tinyNeoPixel code (interrupts would need to be disabled between the first
+ * and second calls to ST, but a *very* fast interrupt would not be fatal as long as it was prevented
+ * from firing during a 0 bit while the data line was high)

 /* OK - digitalWriteFast() where both arguments are constant maps directly to sbi*/ ISR(PERIPHERAL_INT_vect, ISR_NAKED)
 {